telerik/kendo-ui-core/docs/api/javascript/ui/autocomplete.md

 Selects the item provided as an argument and updates the value of the widget.

+> **Important:** When **virtualization** is enabled, the method **does not support** selection with a *function predicate*.
+The predicate function looks only in the current datasource view, which represents only the active range/page.
+Hence it will not work properly.

 > **Important:** This method **does not trigger** [change](#events-change) event.
 This could affect [MVVM value binding](/framework/mvvm/bindings/value).
 The model bound to the widget will not be updated.
 You can overcome this behavior trigerring the `change` event manually using [trigger("change")](/api/javascript/observable#methods-trigger) method.